MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step14/README.md

 ## Purpose

 The gaussian anamorphosis, known also as **Gaussian Copula encoding** is a mathematical function which transforms a variable X with any density distribution into a new variable Y with a Gaussian density distribution.
-As the Linear Discriminant Analysis method is based on the comparison between GOOD and BAD groups which variables are normaly distributed (idem, Gaussian), Gaussian Copula encoding is a way to adapt the data so that it optimaly fits the LDA instrument.
+As the Linear Discriminant Analysis method is based on the comparison between GOOD and BAD groups which variables are normaly distributed (idem, Gauss shaped density), Gaussian Copula encoding is a way to adapt the data so that it optimaly fits the LDA instrument.

 This aspect of data pre-processing is addressed by the authors in section 4.5.9 Transformation of indicators (pages: 164-177).
 Although it is there essentially based on the use of formula based transformations and not in terms of a transformative transition between probability distributions.
 We have in particular evaluated the use of the LOGIT recoding function in: evaluated Step10 - Transformation of indicators using a logistic formula: the case of the ROE ratio - -> (https://github.com/MoiraCorp/DLMM-IRating-in-R/tree/main/steps/step10/logencode)